 “Ah, but am I ready for him?”
 Zephyr chuckled.
 The guard didn't smile.
 Zephyr cleared his throat and nodded.
 “Erm, very well.
 Lead the way then.”

-The guard turned on his heel and Zephyr followed him.
+The guard turned on his heel, and Zephyr followed.
 His face the perfect mask of a composed and confident prince, no one could have guessed that his heart was beating wildly in his chest.
 For more than anything else in the world, Zephyr feared his father.

-As he stood in front of two closed doors to the throne room he clasped his hands behind his back and plastered on a polite smile.
-The doors opened and he walked in.
+As he stood in front of two closed doors to the throne room, he clasped his hands behind his back and plastered on a polite smile.
+The doors opened, and he walked in.
 His iron boots clanged on the marble floor as he approached.

 His father sat atop a shimmering throne and glowered down at him with an unmasked scowl.
 Zephyr bowed low at the waist.

-“You wished to see me, father?”
-He said without rising.
+“You wished to see me, father?” he said without rising.

 “Yes.
 I've finally heard of this attempted assassination on your life.”